Friday, October 20, 2023

 He appreciated why she had told him to get a cab and get back to the hotel if they got separated.

 It really was becoming crowded now as the sun set.
-People milled about, young women in fabulous and colorful yukatas, one a pale pink with bright red chrysanthemums and a dark blue sash, one night blue with pink plum booms and a bright yellow obi, one royal blue with white cherry blossoms and a grass green belt.
+People milled about, young women in fabulous and colorful yukatas, one a pale pink with bright red chrysanthemums and a dark blue sash, one night blue with pink plum blooms and a bright yellow obi, one royal blue with white cherry blossoms and a grass green belt.
 All of them accompanied by giggling friends wearing equally brilliant patterns, or escorted by young men in more masculine robes, jagged sea blue stripes on a grey background shot with geometric tessellations in pale green foam, or a textured charcoal yukata with a white belt that looked as though it had been touched with a calligrapher’s brush, another wearing azure, dragons outlined in white wrapped around his body from head to toe.
 And there were people in western wear and more formal kimono as well, all of them swirling around him and Sanae as they moved through the maze of humanity.
 He gripped her hand tightly as she led him through the throng and glanced around.

 It was then he got his first glimpse of the monster.